10 ways of getting your ad hoc bills paid quicker

 Here are 10 thoughts on getting your ad hoc bills paid quicker:

-1. When you are negotiating the fee level for the ad hoc work, negotiate the payment terms upfront and implication of paying late or wanting longer payment terms than your normal.
+1. When you are negotiating the fee level for the ad hoc work, negotiate the payment terms upfront and the implication of paying late or wanting longer payment terms than your normal.

 2. Set your payment terms to 15 days, which means you should get paid in 30 days.
 (I know simple stuff, but why should you give your clients 30 days or more of credit?)